Pain · Regulatory

 Place the US frame next to the EU frame.
 Declare status.
 Stop hiding the work.

-Stage one: audit the regulatory posture across every US surface.
+Stage one: review the regulatory posture across every US surface.
 Read the product pages, the regulatory page, the RFP responses, the spec sheets, the deck, and the footer.
 Map the gap: where is CE named, where is the US framework missing, where is the US status declared, where is the EU AI Act posture missing on AI-touching lines.
 The output is a per-surface gap list, not generic advice.
 US regulatory filing work itself sits with US counsel and the firm's regulatory consultant, not with us.

 Stage two: rebuild the regulatory posture page and the per-product compliance block.
 Name the US framework explicitly per product line: FDA 510(k), NRTL listing, FCC Part 15, EPA registration, FedRAMP ATO, CMMC posture, ITAR or EAR classification, where applicable.
 Declare status: registered with number, in process with filing date, planned with named timeframe, or not applicable with a one-line reason.
 Place the US frame and the EU frame side by side.
 The CE mark moves out of the footer and onto a compliance block paired with the US-side claim.